 December started out very strangely for me, a Delphinium that I had cut down sometime in August in the front garden after it had flowered had responded with a new bunch of leaves and threw up a flower spike with the first flowers opening on the 1st of the month.
 Testament to the mild autumn we had.
 I watched it growing through November certain that it would get cut down by a frost, in fact I almost cut it down myself so the plant didn't waste too much unnecessary energy in producing something that I was convinced would never happen.
 The spike was a bit more sparsely clothed with flowers than normal, but it was quite splendid to have it well past the middle of the month and nearly half a year later than when it normally does its stuff.

-December is probably the month where I do the least in the garden and spend the least amount of time thinking about it too.
-The days are at their shortest for one thing so I just don't see much of it, even at the weekends, there's Christmas to think about - if not actually do much about until fairly late on and things in general are slowing down and coming to a halt - apart from my maverick Delphinium that is.
+This is probably the month where I do the least in the garden and spend the least amount of time thinking about it too.
+The days are at their shortest for one thing so I just don't see much of it, even at the weekends, there's Christmas to think about (if not actually do much about until the last minute) and things in general are slowing down and coming to a halt - apart from my maverick Delphinium that is.

 Excited as we are to the concept of a White Christmas, green is the most common colour at Christmas time in England, that and the steely grey of the sky.
 The muted colours and the cold, damp weather with occasional frosts makes for a most melancholy time in the garden.
-I'm not a winter gardener I have to admit, I did wander around yesterday after the frost taking a childish delight in poking the ice on top of the water butts and noting with satisfaction that it was too thick for me to easily break.
+I'm not much of a winter gardener but I did wander around yesterday after the frost taking a childish delight in poking the ice on top of the water butts and noting with satisfaction that it was too thick for me to easily break.